davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_converge_if_changed.rst

      end
    end

-When the file does not exist, the ``IO.write(path, content)`` code is executed and the |chef client| output will print something similar to:
+When the file does not exist, the ``IO.write(path, content)`` code is executed and the chef-client output will print something similar to:

 .. code-block:: bash